 Once you have a clear priority, define a baseline and assign metrics to measure the progress.

-2. Define the content
+3. Define content structure

 Now you know where you want to get to so you can focus on what content do you want to deliver to your users.

 Which tasks have to be fulfilled to complete the goal with the highest priority?